 January is a big month for setting both personal and career goals.
 Unfortunately, a lot of times these ambitions and resolutions don’t last.
 Nobody has ever set a goal with the intention of abandoning it half way through, yet so often that’s what happens.
-In this article we’re going to talk about a few different tricks to help you stick to your career goals over the next 12 months, so they don’t get left behind in the dust!
+In this article we’re going to talk about a few different tricks to help you stick to your career goals over the next 12 months, so they don’t get left behind in the dust in 2024!

 The benefit of being a job seeker is that you probably have a career goal in mind; you may be looking to change industries or move horizontally in a company, or maybe you want a promotion?
 While you may not know what steps to take to get you there, you have some idea of what it is you want to do.